Creating Realistic Drop Shadows

 In Effects Palette (defaults to top right of screen) select Drop Shadows.
 Click on the shadow of your choice.
 The top right shadow, Low, is a good place to start.
 As you may see at right, it's a bit too high.
 So, to customize this shadow, click on the fx on the object's layer in the Layer Palette to bring up the Style Settings dialog.
 A small, realistic shadow is Size: 4, Distance: 4, Opacity 40.
 However, you can set to your preference.

-Note: 2009 trends are moving towards larger shadows giving the appearance of more depth, so you may want to experiment with sizes up to 15.
+Note: trends are moving towards larger shadows giving the appearance of more depth, so you may want to experiment with sizes.
 Remember to decrease opacity as size increases.

 Add Drop Shadow Layer Style